acornejo/mamba/README.md

 you should use arrays instead.
 By default there is bounds checking performed on arrays at runtime, although this can be disabled.

-However, in almost all use cases its possible to use arrays through iterators, which avoid bounds checking without sacrificing safety.

-    var a = [1,2,3,4,5]

-    for i in a:
-        print!("#{i}")

 # unwrapping unions
 Unions are particularly useful to send and receive parameters which may or may not have a value.
 For example, suppose you want to find